-Energy (to cover both electricity and gas payments, including LPG bottled gas), council, water and sewerage rates (including exemption of the Save the River Murray levy), residential parks scheme, land tax, and emergency services levy - contact the SA Government Concessions Hotline, tel.
+Energy (to cover both electricity and gas payments, including LPG bottled gas) up to $215, water and sewerage rates (including exemption of the Save the River Murray levy), residential parks scheme and emergency services levy - contact the SA Government Concessions Hotline, tel.
 1800 307 758 for application forms or for further contact details.

-Prescription medicines – subsidised medicines listed in the Pharmaceutical Benefits Scheme (PBS).
+Prescription medicines – reduced cost medicines under the Pharmaceutical Benefits Scheme (PBS).
 Present your card when purchasing medicines at a pharmacy.

 Prescription lenses and frames - through the South Australian Spectacles Subsidy Scheme, tel.
 1300 762 577.
-Apply through a participating optometrist or ophthalmologist (eye specialist).
+Apply through a participating optometrist.

 Public transport fares - 50% reduction when purchasing a ticket (present Card).
-See also ‘State Seniors Card’ below.
+See also ‘State Seniors Card’.

-Dental treatment - available at various community dental service sites and the Adelaide Dental Hospital, tel.
+Dental treatment - available at various community dental service sites and (for emergencies) the Adelaide Dental Hospital, tel.
 8222 8222 - co-payments apply.

-Medicare Safety Net – once a person/couple‘s out-of-pocket medical expenses for out-of-hospital services reach a set figure ($610.70 in 2013) in a calendar year, the Australian Government will pay 80% of any additional costs for the remainder of the year.
+Medicare Safety Net – once a person/couple‘s out-of-pocket medical expenses for out-of-hospital services reach a set figure ($638.40 in 2015) in a calendar year, the Australian Government will pay 80% of any additional costs or the extended safety net cap for the remainder of the year.
 Contact Medicare, tel.
-13 2011.
+13 20 11.

-Driver’s licence, motor registration fees - various concessions, apply at your local Service SA office, tel.
+Driver’s licence, motor registration fees - apply at your local Service SA customer service centre, tel.
 13 10 84.

 Rail tickets – Two free one-way fee tickets to stations as far as Port Augusta, Broken Hill or Bordertown (fuel surcharge applies).
-The free tickets are mailed annually to all card holders with their Centrelink Concession Card renewal.
+The free tickets are mailed every second year to all card holders with their Centrelink Concession Card renewal.
 Additional discounts are also available from Great Southern Rail (tel.
 13 21 47 for booking, details).